COVID-19 Vaccine Strategy

 - Optimising regulatory approaches to ensure safety, support research and enable manufacturing

-- Using purchasing arrangements to secure supply where possible.
+- Using purchasing agreements to secure supply where possible.

 A domestic and international response